syncfusion-content/javascript-docs/js/DataManager/Data-Binding.md

 ##Cross domain & JSONP

-The **DataManager** contains support for creating cross domain request, you can achieve this by using `crossDomain` and `jsonp` property of the **DataManager**.
+The **DataManager** contains support for creating cross domain request, you can achieve this by using `crossDomain` and `json` property of the **DataManager**.
 The following code example illustrate on how to create cross domain request.

 {% highlight html %}